v-iashin/video_features/docs/models/pwc.md

 <figure>
   <img src="../../_assets/pwc.png" width="300" />
 </figure>

+!!! warning "The PWC-New is no longer supported"

+    Thank you for your interest in this model.
+However, I am no longer supporting it.
+    The reason is that: a) it requires a separate conda environment, b) it depends on `cupy` that is difficult to maintain, c) current implementation does not support newer GPUs, d) [RAFT](https://v-iashin.github.io/video_features/models/raft) is a better alternative, e) the implementation that I used is licensed as GPL which makes the whole library to be GPL.
+Overall, it is not worth the effort to maintain it.
+To use it, please refer to the latest commit that supports it: [`bd827df`](https://github.com/v-iashin/video_features/tree/bd827df5e543ef3270946bcf63e47e18abcdd9ab).

 [PWC-Net: CNNs for Optical Flow Using Pyramid, Warping, and Cost Volume](https://arxiv.org/abs/1709.02371) frames are extracted for every consecutive pair of frames in a video.
 PWC-Net is pre-trained on [Sintel Flow dataset](http://sintel.is.tue.mpg.de/).
 The implementation follows [sniklaus/pytorch-pwc@f61389005](https://github.com/sniklaus/pytorch-pwc/tree/f6138900578214ab4e3daef6743b88f7824293be).

 !!! warning "CUDA 11 and GPUs like RTX 3090 and newer"